Learn about the latest research at the CU Cancer Center

 Basic research at the CU Cancer Center is led by a strong group of senior investigators with international reputations and extensive federal grant support.
 Our basic scientists strive to better understand the fundamental cell activity that leads to cancer.
 They work closely with our clinical researchers to translate laboratory findings into drugs, therapies and techniques that can be applied to people.
 Our clinical researchers then enroll patients in clinical trials to test these new treatments in cancer research studies.
 The result of this collaboration is a host of promising new techniques to diagnose, treat and prevent cancer.

 The CU Cancer Center offers cancer research facilities that are unparalleled in the Rocky Mountain region.
-Our 11 Shared Resources provide equipment and expertise to all consortium members that would otherwise be too expensive for cancer investigators to develop in their individual labs.
+Our 11 Shared Resources provide equipment and expertise to all members that would otherwise be too expensive for cancer investigators to develop in their individual labs.

 At the CU Cancer Center our four research programs are comprised of senior investigators in basic science, clinical translational research and cancer prevention and control who collaborate to develop promising techniques to diagnose, treat and prevent cancer.